 - Feedback will lose its effectiveness exponentially the longer the delay in delivering it.
 Refer to the previous example of the co-instructor teaching a class.

 - This is based on one of Stephen Covey's 7 Habits of Highly Effective People.
 Know what you want to see happen before you deliver the feedback.
 Incorporate this into your rehearsals.

 - Give feedback early and often at the start of a project or the start of a project phase

-Project feedback is an incredibly powerful tool that should be used to the project manager's advantage in order to deliver a successful project.
+Project feedback is an incredibly powerful tool that should be used to the project manager's advantage to deliver a successful project.
 Providing effective feedback to project team members in a timely manner will minimize poor performance and maximize desired performance early.
 Those who choose not to use feedback as a management tool will suffer from undesired performance.
-Delivering feedback, especially for project managers, is a hard thing to do but absolutely necessary.
+Delivering feedback, especially for project managers, is a hard thing to do, but absolutely necessary.
 Ultimately, the word “feedback” will still make people feel nervous, tense and defensive, but it should not for the giver using the above tools and techniques.